rinikerlab/customETKDG/README.md

 See the `./examples/` directory for demo notebooks showcasing the API calls.

 ## Installation
-Download the `environment.yml` from this repo and navigate to that directory in the terminal:
+Download the `environment.yml` from this repo.
+Inside a terminal, do:
 ```
+cd /PATH/TO/environment.yml

-#change ENVNAME to desired environment name
+# change ENVNAME to desired environment name
 # we recommend first install and use `mamba` over `conda` as it creates the environment much faster
 conda env create --name ENVNAME --file environment.yml